 Safety Hazards

 Operational safety hazards include collisions, onboard fires, equipment failures, and crew injuries.
 The IMO states that up to 75% of maritime accidents are caused by human error, while the IUMI reported a 25% rise in cargo fires due to unsafe storage.
 Poor maintenance leads to 30% of mechanical failures (MAIB), and 40% of crew injuries are due to slips and falls.
 These hazards result in delays, costs, and safety risks that demand proactive risk management.
+In such cases, structured and continuous vessel risk assessments are vital to reducing such risks.

 Regulatory Non-Compliance